About Us: 1974-2024

 During four decades of activity and through to today, a picture of Asian American art continues to emerge from the Art Centre’s work; the roles of family, community, identity, tradition, folk sources, spirituality, the marketplace and politics of art and innovative personalities have all been essential in shaping the past and current cultural presence of Asians in the US in the 21st century.

-This website primarily serves as a record for our past programs, to keep up with us follow us on our blog, Flickr, Facebook, or Instagram.
+This Artspiral website primarily serves as a record for our past programs, to keep up with us and T!C see ThinkChinatown.org or follow AAAC on Instagram, at https://artspiral.blogspot.com/ or on Facebook.